DevFelipeRT/quotation-system/modules/Infrastructure/Logging/README.md

   * **Sensitive Key Masking:**
     Fully masks values for keys identified as sensitive by a `SensitiveKeyDetectorInterface`.
   * **Partial String Sanitization:**
-    Delegates string values to a `StringSanitizerInterface` for partial masking, which can preserve non-sensitive context while redacting specific patterns.
+    Delegates string values to a `StringSanitizerInterface` for sanitization, which can perform tasks like partial masking.
   * **Circular Reference Handling:**
-    Leverages a `CircularReferenceDetectorInterface` to safely traverse data structures with circular dependencies, preventing infinite recursion and application crashes.
+    Leverages a `CircularReferenceDetectorInterface` to safely traverse data structures with circular dependencies, preventing infinite recursion.
+It passes arrays by reference for accurate detection.
   * **Object Sanitization Support:**
     Delegates the sanitization of any objects found in array values to an `ObjectSanitizerInterface`.
   * **Maximum Depth Control:**